The church stage lighting setup makes a statement about the overall ambiance and worship service experience.

 DMX Signal Cables and Power Cables

 The final component that is essential to start your basic lighting system is the cabling.
-It is best to use an actual DMX cable for your lighting control to save you from a lot of stress.
-When it comes to power, use lines rated for your equipment’s or dimmer packs’ maximum level or output.
+Using an actual DMX cable for your lighting control is best to save you from a lot of stress.
+Regarding power, use lines rated for your equipment’s or dimmer packs’ maximum level or output.

 Where to Place the Stage Lighting for Worship?

-Here are the things to note when you’re weighing your options on investing in or upgrading your church stage lighting.
+Here are the things to note when considering investing in or upgrading your church stage lighting.

 One of the critical things to consider is the budget.
 You have to know how much your church has allotted for the new equipment.
-Note that you don’t have to buy expensive gears to get the best lighting.
-As we previously mentioned, excellent stage lighting is available for all church sizes and budgets.
+You don’t have to buy expensive gear to get the best lighting.
+As mentioned, excellent stage lighting is available for all church sizes and budgets.
 Expensive doesn’t always mean the best quality.
 It’s best to know what fits your church’s needs.

 You have to familiarize yourself with the size of the sanctuary.
 You can either buy too much or too few if you don’t get the correct measurements.
-It would be a good idea to consult an expert or someone knowledgeable in this to make sure you’re getting accurate information.
+It would be a good idea to consult an expert or someone knowledgeable to ensure you’re getting accurate information.

 Architectural LED Wash